 After all, if someone searches for your competitor’s brand keyword, they’re looking to learn more about your competitor.
 Even if you try and distract them and draw them to your site, chances are that they’ll bounce quickly.
 This indicates to Google that your content doesn’t match your site visitors’ search intent, and results in you being pushed down the search rankings.

 The bottom line?
 You’ll find it hard to rank on the first few pages of Google if you’re targeting your competitors’ keywords, so this isn’t a good strategy.
-(You can, however, bid on your competitors’ keywords using PPC, but that’s a topic for another day!)
+(You can, however, bid on your competitors’ keywords when you buy traffic via PPC, but that’s a topic for another day!)

 How about targeting the other keywords (non-branded ones!) that your competitor is currently ranking for?
 To decide whether you want to do this, browse through your competitor’s website, and evaluate how they’re doing in terms of content.